 According to John, love isn’t just the nature of God, love is the embodiment of God.
 God IS love.

-In 1st Corinthians 13 we see how God (love) behaves.
+In1st Corinthians 13we see how God (love) behaves.
 These behaviors must be developed and continually strengthened in a leader so that God’s nature can be evident to all.
 Embracing love (the nature of God) will bear the fruit of the Spirit.
 The development of these behaviors doesn’t come striving and trying to “be better,” They are developed by intimacy with God and a growing closeness in relationship with Him.